Nutrition and Body Image Counseling

 – Two, initial 50-minute nutrition therapy sessions

-– Outside collaboration with your therapist, medical doctor, and other members of your treatment team, if currently present
+– Outside collaboration with your therapist, medical doctor, and other members of your support team, if currently present

 – Written nutrition therapy care plan recommendations